BitcoinDesign/Meta/Community-Calls.md

 **What format do the calls have?**

-We have used various formats, from structured presentations to wid open discussion.
+We have used various formats, from structured presentations to wide open discussion.
 All have been interesting, so we are picking each call format based on what is appropriate at the moment.

 Some examples: